Volodymyr-Piatetskyi/jmeter_practise/README.md

 # jmeter_practise
 This project is responsible for testing for https://petstore.swagger.io/ endpoints.

-To build env and  start performance tests run the command:
+To build env and  start performance tests once  run the command:

 sh start_script.sh

+ to execute extra tests -  import jmeter config file jmeter-test-plan/jmeter_configs.jmx to jmeter and run it again

 ### Homework: